 The consumer debt balance in America currently sits at $15.31 trillion.
 This is a huge, almost inconceivable number, but it covers a lot of categories.
-Mortgages and car loans are the biggest category factoring into this number, standing at just over $10 trillion and just under $2 trillion, respectively.
+Mortgages and car loans are the biggest category factoring into this number.
+They stand at just over $10 trillion and just under $2 trillion, respectively.
 Consumer debt also includes things like a credit card, student loans, and personal loans.
-These numbers show that consumer debt is a huge part of the average American’s life, whether that debt is in good standing or not.
+Consumer debt is a huge part of the average American’s life, whether that debt is in good standing or not.

 For most of us, it’s not a question of if we will incur debt, but when.
 Whether this is a mortgage, student loan, medical expense, or other debts.
 This is why it’s so important to understand the different options you have when it comes to debt management.
 One of these options includes the debt snowball method.